 The purchase of residential property is a more familiar process, so it’s useful to know the key differences you’ll encounter when purchasing commercial properties.
 These include:

-- Buying a commercial property involves paying goods and services tax (GST), which can increase the cost of the property by 10%.
-You can reclaim this as an “input tax credit” against the GST charged on the property’s rent, but you still need to pay it up-front.
+Buying a commercial property involves paying goods and services tax (GST), which can increase the cost of the property by 15%.
+You can reclaim this as an “input tax credit” against the GST charged on the property’s rent, but you still need to pay it upfront.

 How should you compare commercial property loans?

 Loan terms.
 The loan terms are different for each lender and will generally be between one and seven years.
 You will often find terms between one and five years for fixed rate loans and one and seven years for variable rate loans.

 Loan amount.
 The loan amount for commercial loans is usually larger than other loans, with the amount you’re approved for depending on what the lender thinks the business will be able to afford to pay back.